-The Ministry of Jobs, Economic Recovery and Innovation is ultimately accountable for all FII's programs.
-As a provincial Ministry, it is required by the Budget Transparency and Accountability Act (BTAA) to report on Service Plan outcomes.
+The Ministry of Jobs, Economic Development and Innovation is accountable for FII.
 In support of this requirement, government organizations and their partners have adopted performance-based management approaches that not only allow a focus on outcomes, but are also capable of managing factors, systems and processes viewed as critical contributors to those outcomes.
+As a provincial Ministry, it is required by the Budget Transparency and Accountability Act (BTAA) to report on FII's Service Plan outcomes.